slerman12/Help-me/7-Ongoing.md

 ## Conclusion

-- They are currently violating their own policy.
+- The ruling judges are currently violating their own policy.

 ## Imagined dialogue